Installer Directory

 Biomass emissions

-The burning of biomass does, of course, result in both carbon dioxide and nitrogen dioxide emissions (NO2 and CO2), the carbon produced being the same quantity as what was absorbed by the plant during its lifetime, so the total carbon emission is negligible.
-If the burning process within your boiler is faulty or the system has not been set up correctly, then the emissions (due to the incomplete combustion of the fuel) can produce carbon monoxide (CO), benzene and volatile organic gases, amongst other toxic substances that can be carcinogenic, so please ensure your boiler is serviced well and is operating inside the manufacturers guidelines at all times.
+The burning of biomass does, of course, result in both carbon dioxide and nitrogen dioxide emissions (NO2 and CO2), the carbon produced being broadly comparable over the lifecycle to the amount absorbed by the plant during its growth when sustainably sourced, so the total carbon emission is considered low on a lifecycle basis rather than negligible.
+If the burning process within your boiler is faulty or the system has not been set up correctly, then the emissions (due to the incomplete combustion of the fuel) can produce carbon monoxide (CO), benzene and volatile organic gases, among other toxic substances that can be carcinogenic, so please ensure your boiler is serviced well and is operating inside the manufacturers guidelines at all times.

 COMPARE PRICES FROM LOCAL INSTALLERS